 Greens senator Janet Rice, who shared Chris’ story in parliament last week, said LGBTIQ young people already suffer worse mental health than heterosexual young people and do not need to be “converted”.

-If this story has brought up issues for you, help is available from QLife on 1800 184 527 or online at QLife.org.au, Kids Helpline on 1800 55 1800, Lifeline on 13 11 14, or beyondblue on 1300 22 4636.
+Online at QLife.org.au, Kids Helpline on 1800 55 1800, Lifeline on 13 11 14, or beyondblue on 1300 22 4636.

 For the latest lesbian, gay, bisexual, transgender, intersex and queer (LGBTIQ) news in Australia, visit qnews.com.au.
 Check out our latest magazines or find us on Facebook, Twitter, Instagram and YouTube.